w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-@@ Explanatory paragraph.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to add, customize,and remove blocks of content.

 ### Everyone Can Produce Accessible Content

 <p class="persona"><strong>Persona: </strong>
-  María is a hairdresser.
+  Amahle is a hairdresser.
 </p>

 <div class="quotes">